-This is a guest post by Jessica of Roaming the Northeast.
+This article on things to do in Litchfield Hills is a guest post by Jessica of Roaming the Northeast.

 Looking to get away from hustle and bustle?
 Seeking rolling hills, covered bridges, and some of the best fall colors in the US?
 Perhaps you have a soft spot for historic churches with tall white spires, or classic New England charm?